 The present generation, which starts its serious reading in middle school, seems more interested in dystopias than utopias and "The Hunger Games" trilogy by Suzanne Collins, plus global warming, have taken over the past, the present and the seeming future.
-I encountered snatches of what is going on by skimming books in grandchildren's bedrooms.

 All of them had "The Hunger Games" so I concentrated on that.
 I would quiz adults on whether they had checked on the books before allowing their children access and the answer was usually yes.
 Not only that, but the parents usually commented that they were well written and often had good points to make.
 The world wide gross for the film was figured to be between $500 million and $700 million.
 The movie was rated to be as good as the books.